Argentina–South Korea relations

-Foreign relations between Argentina and South Korea, have existed for decades.
+Foreign relations between the Argentine Republic and the Republic of Korea have existed for decades.
 Diplomatic relations between both countries were established on February 15, 1962.
 Argentina has an embassy in Seoul and South Korea has an embassy in Buenos Aires.

-Economic Relations
+Economic relations

+South Korea has mainly exported auto parts, Electron industry in South Korea|electronics parts, electrical machinery, and synthetic resin to the Argentine market.

 In 2016, bilateral trade between Argentina and South Korea was worth US$1.746 billion.
 Argentine exports to South Korea amounted to US$860.26 million and South Korean exports to Argentina amounted to US$885.61 million.